AninditaBasu/indica/topics/api_rv.md

 ...
 ```

-If the results contain more than one page, this endpoint can be queried with `?expand=true&page=N` to get a specific page.
+If the result runs into several pages, use the `?expand=true&page={n}` query parameter.

 ### `/godlist`

 Returns a list of all gods in the Rig Veda.
+This endpoint does not take any parameters.

 ### `/poetlist`

 Returns a list of all poets in the Rig Veda.
+This endpoint does not take any parameters.

 ### `/meterlist`

 Returns a list of all meters in the Rig Veda.
+This endpoint does not take any parameters.

 ### `/godcategorieslist`

 Returns a list of all categories of gods in the Rig Veda.
+This endpoint does not take any parameters.

 ### `/poetcategorieslist`

 Returns a list of all categories of poets in the Rig Veda.
+This endpoint does not take any parameters.

 ## Response parameters

-The following response parameters are common to almost all endpoints.
+Depending on the endpoint, the response can contain the following parameters:

 -  `mandal`: The book number.
 Rig Veda has 10 books.
 -  `sukta`: The chapter number.
 Books contain chapters.
 The number of chapters in each book is different.
 For example, mandal 5 contains 87 suktas while mandal 4 contains 58.
 The highest value possible for this parameter is 191 (which is the number of suktas in the 1st and 10th mandals).
 The following table lists the number of chapters in each book.